 Power Backup

 This Earthquake-Resistant Home Office Building is powered by two 200 Watt Solar panels (400 Watts total) that are charging two 150 Amps batteries (300 Amps total).
 These batteries connect to a 1000 Watt Su-Kam Solar Hybrid UPS System.
-The power generated is sufficient for a couple of desktops, few laptops, all the LEDs in the room as well as a 100 Watt Air Cooler & a wall-mounted fan.
+The power generated is sufficient for a couple of desktops, a few laptops, all the LEDs in the room as well as a 100 Watt Air Cooler & a wall-mounted fan.

 Earthquake-Resistant Home Office Interior

-The system can operate Off-grid during the day as well as night, thanks to the Solar panels and batteries.
-This project can serve as an ideal model for much larger future projects.
+The system can operate Off-grid during the day as well as at night, thanks to Solar panels and batteries.

-Project Cost: $ 7,000 – $ 8,000
+Project Cost: $ 9,000 – $ 10,000

 Author: Anup Narsingh Amatya